 Ph.D.
 University of Utah

-My primary research utilizes approaches from cognitive psychology and cognitive neuroscience to study the dynamic control of attention.
-In particular, I am interested in how we switch attention between and divide attention among multiple tasks and stimuli, and how we ignore irrelevant, distracting information.
-I am also interested in how we use informational cues to direct our attention toward task-relevant information in the world around us.
-Our lab's most recent research uses behavioral (response time [RT] and accuracy) and brain (electroencephalography [EEG] and event-related potential [ERP]) measures to examine how we attend to and inhibit color information and how we switch attention between visual and auditory tasks.
-I also enjoy writing and teaching about issues pertaining to science and society, particularly issues concerning the methodology, ethics, history, and philosophy of the social, behavioral, and brain sciences.
+My experimental research uses approaches from experimental psychology, cognitive science, and theoretical/computational neuroscience to study the dynamic control of attention.
+In particular, I am interested in how we switch attention between and divide attention among multiple tasks and how we ignore irrelevant, distracting information.
+Our lab's most recent work uses behavioral (response time [RT] and accuracy) and brain-based (event-related potential [ERP] and neural oscillation) measures to examine how we attend to and inhibit visual information and how we switch and/or divide our attention between visual, auditory, and (most recently) olfactory tasks.

 I also teach and write about issues pertaining to science in society, particularly issues concerning the methodology, ethics, history, and philosophy of science.
 Most recently I've been working on problems associated with how various methodological and statistical practices affect knowledge growth in the social, behavioral, and brain sciences.

 Originally from the Boston area, I first came to the Wasatch via Vermont to ski and then soon returned for graduate school.
 Outside of the classroom and lab, I enjoy skiing and mountaineering in the mountains of Utah and beyond, experimenting with chile peppers in the garden and kitchen, rooting for Boston and U of U sports, and spending as much time as I can wandering in the desert with my dog.